nyanty/party-queue/README.md

 2. **Join a Room**
    - Scan QR code or visit `/room/[room-id]`
+   - Enter your username

 3. **Add Songs**
-   - Search for songs
+   - Search for songs in the search section
    - Click "Add" to add to queue
-   - Songs are interleaved fairly
+   - Songs are interleaved fairly between users

 4. **Skip Songs**
-   - Click "Vote to Skip Current Song"
+   - Click "Vote Skip" button next to the current song
-   - 60% of users needed to skip
+   - 75% of users needed to skip

+5. **Host Controls**
+   - Hosts see the full video player and can skip songs instantly
+   - Regular users see song title and voting controls only

+## Layout

+The room interface is organized as follows:
+- **Now Playing** (top) - Current song with inline voting controls
+- **Search** (left) - Search and add new songs
+- **Queue** (right) - Scrollable queue showing upcoming songs (5 at a time)
+- **History** (bottom) - Recently played songs

 ## Business Rules

 - ✅ Max 15 minutes per song (host can override)
 - ✅ 30-minute cooldown before repeating songs
 - ✅ Max 10 songs per user in queue
-- ✅ 60% vote required to skip
+- ✅ 75% vote required to skip
-- ✅ Host has override permissions
+- ✅ Host has override permissions (instant skip)
+- ✅ Role-based UI: hosts see video player, others see song info

 ## Environment Variables